 If you reach any of these thresholds, you’ll have 21 days to register to collect GST.

 Pro tax tip: Have you just determined that you’ll need to register for GST?
 No worries!
 You can do so online or over the phone.
 If you’re feeling a bit uncertain, contact ITP today, and one of our registered tax agents can help you understand your obligations and register if needed.

 How does GST work?

 The GST is an extra 10% charge you need to calculate when you invoice your customers.
-GST is a consumer-based tax which you’ll need to collect on behalf of the government.
-Your customers will be required to pay the GST, not your business.
-The money generated is used for roads, housing, public transport and dedicated to public requirements.
+It is a consumer-based tax that you collect on behalf of the government.
+In other words, your customers pay the GST, not your business.
+The government funnels the money generated into roads, housing, public transport, and other services and infrastructure.

-In order to collect the GST, you’ll need to generate a tax invoice.
+In order to collect the GST, you’ll need to generate a tax invoice for your customers.
 If you make a taxable sale, your tax-registered customers need an invoice from you to claim their tax credits for purchases.
-It is issued when the goods are sold with the objective of resale.
+You’ll issue these invoices when goods are sold with the objective of resale.

-A tax invoice should clearly show the price of your goods or service, as well as the calculated GST.
-A tax invoice may consist of the following details:
+Each tax invoice should clearly show the price of your goods or services, as well as the calculated GST.
+In Australia, tax invoices should generally include the following details: